 The Villa Granaiolo in Castelfiorentino, once a 13th-century fortress, is where the Marchese di Barsento Emilio Pucci and his wife, Cristina, used to host glamorous parties in the 1960s.
-Visible from the green steps of the villa is the former convent where the Marchese’s daughter, Laudomia Pucci, has made a home for holidays with her husband, whom she married in the family chapel there, and their three children.
+Visible from the green steps of the villa is the former convent where the Marchese’s daughter, Laudomia Pucci, was married in the family chapel and where she has created a home for holidays with her husband and three children and established a Pucci museum.
 Laudomia, as was her father, is tall and thin with exceedingly expressive eyes.
 Her voice is cheerful and kind; her manner always animated.
 She speaks about tradition, Renaissance, and politics with the ease and familiarity of ordinary conversation, and her irresistible enthusiasm draws you into the colorful world of Pucci.

 Walking through Elements, the museum’s exhibition curated by Maria Luisa Frisa, Laudomia explains, “The layout was inspired by a scarf that my father had designed.”
 Indeed, it’s as if the curator has managed to decipher the code that Emilio had secretly embedded in the scarf’s pattern of geometric shapes borrowed from the dome of the Duomo in Florence.
 The first gallery has podiums of different heights and different colors, arranged in the rhythmical fashion of a music score.
 On these podiums mannequins illustrate all the key moments of the history of the Florentine fashion house – the jumpsuit, the scarf, the skirt – most of them in dazzling prints that have the same hypnotic effect as Ugo Rondinone’s circular artworks on the wall.
 “When I first got them, I didn’t know where to put them.
 They were just too big.
 But when the idea of the museum came up, I thought that they would look perfect here.”